nickcharlton/talks/maintaining-open-source/presentation.md

 ^ But before we go into that, let’s talk about what I mean by “open source”.

-^ Nearly all, if not actually _all_ software is built on a foundation of freely available code that’s written and maintained by communities of people all around the world.
+^ Nearly all, if not actually _all_ software is built on a foundation of freely available code that’s written and maintained by individuals and communities of people all around the world.

-^ 56%

 ---